nathan-fiscaletti/coattail/README.md

 $ coattail service stop <pid>
 ```

-## Configuring TLS for your Coattail Instance
+## Configuring TLS for your Coattail Service

 By default Coattail runs over plain TCP/IP.
 Coattial is most secure when running over TCP/IP with TLS.
 You can enable TLS in your instances `config.yml` file.